 Estate Settlement of Sole Proprietor Business

 In Singapore, every person running a sole proprietor business needs to register with the Accounting & Corporate Regulatory Authority (ACRA) except for those who come under the list of exempted categories under section 4 of the Business Registration Act.
-Therefore, there are sole proprietor business owners who are registered under ACRA; there are also some trades, such as financial advisors, insurance & property agents, who do not need to register with ACRA but operate like sole proprietors.
+Therefore, there are sole proprietor business owners who are registered under ACRA; there are also some trades, such as financial advisers, insurance and property agents, who do not need to register with ACRA but operate like sole proprietors.
 If a sole proprietor business owner dies, the estate settlement process needs to include the settlement of the business.

 Legal Representative of Sole Proprietor Estate